ljfrancis/color-palette/README.md

 ## Features

 - Built with Next.js & Tailwind CSS
-- Search for colors to find hex values for the compliment, analogous, triadic colors, tints and shades.
+- Search for colors to find hex values for the compliment, analogous, triadic colors, tints and shades
+- Palette Creator + Random Color Generator
 - Responsive
 - Light / Dark Mode

 ## Features in Progress

-- color palette generator
 - user sessions to save palettes

 ### Created with Nextly